The chances of your baby getting this viral condition, also known as “pink eye,” is relatively high as it is pretty contagious.

 Antibiotics have significantly altered the prognosis of neonatal Conjunctivitis, especially with infection by Neisseria gonorrhoeae.

 The mortality associated with neonatal Conjunctivitis is due to the systemic involvement of the infectious agent.
 There is no published information available on mortality.

 If left untreated, peripheral corneal ulceration can occur in N. gonorrhoeae infection and rapidly progress to corneal perforation.

 When not recognized and treated immediately, Pseudomonas infection can cause endophthalmitis and subsequent death.

-Keratoconjunctivitis due to Herpes simplex virus can cause scarring and corneal ulceration.
-In addition, infection disseminated by Herpes simplex virus often includes involvement of the central nervous system.
+Keratoconjunctivitis due to the Herpes simplex virus can cause scarring and corneal ulceration.
+In addition, infection disseminated by the Herpes simplex virus often includes the involvement of the central nervous system.